wtmatlock/oxfordshire-overlap/README.md

 The repository accompanies *Matlock, W. and Lipworth, S. et al. (2023) *Enterobacterales* plasmid sharing amongst human bloodstream infections, livestock, wastewater, and waterway niches in Oxfordshire, UK. eLife.
 2023 12:e85302. doi: https://doi.org/10.7554/eLife.85302*

 - Shell scripts (those ending in `.sh`) are formatted for a Slurm scheduler, but they also record the parameters used for any tools.
-- If you require any help/other materials, please contact me, e.g. for my hacky plotting scripts!
+- If you require any help/other materials (e.g. any plotting scripts), please don't hesitate to get in touch! 😊

 | Script | Description | Dependencies |
 | -------|-------------|--------------|